-Unlike some cities, Alcoa isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Alcoa are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Alcoa is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Alcoa is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Alcoa who work in office and administrative support (15.36%), sales jobs (12.01%), and food service (7.70%).

 The population of Alcoa overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Alcoa, 22.53% have at least a bachelor's degree.